 The term loans and revolving facility borrowings were made pursuant to a credit agreement ("Credit Agreement") entered into by and between WESCO Distribution, Inc., ("WESCO Distribution") a wholly owned subsidiary of WESCO and certain financial institutions.
 The Credit Agreement provides for three term loan facilities in an aggregate principal amount of \$270 million, consisting of Tranche A Term Loan, Tranche B Term Loan and a Delayed Draw Term Loan Facility, and a \$100 million Revolving Credit Facility.
 Tranche A Term Loan provides for aggregate borrowings of \$80 million, Tranche B Term Loan provides for aggregate borrowings of \$90 million and the Delayed Draw Term Loan Facility provides for up to \$100 million aggregate principal.
 The term loan facilities mature in various periods from 2004 through 2006.
-The Revolving Credit Facility provides for up to \$100 million of revolving credit denominated in U.S. dollars or Canadian dollars.
+The Revolving Credit Facility provides of Canadian dollars.
 The maximum Canadian sublimit is approximately \$46 million.
-The Revolving Credit Facility matures in 2004.
+The Revolving Credit Facility and construction.